truenas/core-build/README.md

-# Building / Updating FreeNAS 10
+# Building / Updating FreeNAS 9.10 or 10

-To update an existing FreeNAS 10 instance that you are using for development
+To update an existing FreeNAS 9.10 or 10 instance that you are using for development
 purposes:

 * ```make update```